The Breastfeeding Stories We Don’t Tell (And Why We Should)

 The Weight of “Breast is Best”

 Public health messaging around breastfeeding often centres on one simple phrase: breast is best.
 It’s meant to encourage, to inform mothers of the benefits.
-But for those of us who struggle, those three words can feel like judgement.
+But for those of us who struggle, those three words can feel like judgment.
 Like proof of our inadequacy.

 I remember the weight of that message in those early weeks with my daughter.
 After a smooth pregnancy and empowering water birth, I felt strong.
 Then breastfeeding became agony from the first hour.
 Hundreds of needles spearing my breast.
 Cracked, bleeding nipples.
 My baby drinking my blood with her milk.